-"The doctor's told me to go ahead and amputate and get all the cancer or we could do surgery and I would just have a limb hanging there," he said.
+"The doctors told me to go ahead and amputate and get all the cancer, or we could do surgery and I would just have a limb hanging there," he said.

 Most fire departments in such a situation would decide to let the firefighter go, Hull said.
 Instead, he stayed with the department he had worked at for 31 years and applied for a position in the training division.

-"From that moment on it felt like it was my responsibility to do the best I could," Hull said.
+"From that moment on, it felt like it was my responsibility to do the best I could," Hull said.

 But with a missing arm and no custom protective gear that could mitigate health hazards in the field, Hull was restricted in his abilities.

 "I'm in training and we do a lot of burning buildings in our training facility," Hull said.
-"And one of the restrictions is that I couldn't go into the burning building cause I didn't have the proper turn out gear. "
+"And one of the restrictions is that I couldn't go into the burning building cause I didn't have the proper turnout gear. "

 Seeing this, Captain Lynn Martin met with Tommy Johnson, a sales representative from the North America Fire Equipment Company.
-From there, an idea was formed to create custom protective gear to relieve Hull of some limitations placed on him.
+From there, an idea formed to create custom protective gear to relieve Hull of some limitations placed on him.

-"I talked to [Johnson] and he said 'Yeah, we can ... well, I think we can give that a shot,'" she said.
-"It's all because of the man [Hull] is that I even considered pitching this."
+"I talked to (Johnson) and he said 'Yeah, we can well, I think we can give that a shot,'" she said.
+"It's all because of the man (Hull) is that I even considered pitching this."

-Together with LION, a company that creates safety gear, NAFECO and the Fire Department were able to create a custom turnout coat which would keep Hull safe during simulations but also allow him to do his job more efficiently and participate in tasks he had been barred from because of his disabilities.
+Together with LION, a company that creates safety gear, NAFECO and the Columbus Fire Department were able to create a custom turnout coat that would keep Hull safe during simulations but also allow him to do his job more efficiently and participate in tasks he had been barred from because of his disabilities.

 "I found out real quick that the limitations they put on me were holding me back," Hull said.
-"So thanks to [Martin] and Lion and NAFECO, I can do more of my job."
+"So thanks to (Martin) and LION and NAFECO, I can do more of my job."

 The suit features extra padding on the right side to prevent Hull from injuring vital organs that are now unprotected due to the missing ribs.
 The padding also aids with balance.
 Other challenges in creating the suit included where to put the other suspender, considering Hull has no right shoulder, and how to attach his breathing machine.
-It took slightly more than a year to specify and perfect the coat for Hull, during which the LION and NAFECO made two potential coats and went through several design drafts.
+It took slightly more than a year to specify and perfect the coat for Hull, during which LION and NAFECO made two potential coats and went through several design drafts.